-In Part 1, we’ll review some of the work in the pump house.
-In Part 2 (to be posted later), we’ll look at the club house basement.
+In Part 1, we review some of the work in the pump house.
+In Part 2 (to be posted later), we’ll look at the clubhouse basement.

-Two larger projects, however, were completed after that list was completed.
+Two larger projects, however, were completed in early 2021.

 Decking and Railing

-The original metal deck (presumably original from 1967) was at the end of its service life, and it was determined that replacement was necessary before further degradation occurred.
+The original metal deck (presumably original from 1967) was at the end of its service life, and we concluded that replacement was necessary before further degradation occurred.

-To improve safely, it was also decided that better protection surrounding the surge tank (open water) and lower level was needed.
-Railing would also be added to the “ship ladder”, which provides access down to the lower level.
+We determined that we needed better protection surrounding the surge tank (open water) and the lower level to improve safety.
+We would also add railing to the ship ladder, which provides access to the lower level.

 Lee Contracting was brought in to survey the site.
-They ultimately provided the design, fabrication and installation of all new and refurbished materials.
-The metal deck was replaced with yellow fiberglass, which provides:
+They ultimately provided the design, fabrication, and installation of all new and refurbished materials.
+We replaced the metal deck with yellow fiberglass-reinforced plastic (FRP), which provides: